AntonioBauer/DisasterResponsePipelines/ReadMe.md

 4. Go to http://0.0.0.0:3001/

 ### <a name="Project"></a>Project Motivation
 This project is part of my Data Scientist Nanodegree Program by Udacity.
 The goal of this submission is to create a machine learning pipeline to categorize real disaster event messages in order to triage them to the appropriate disaster relief agency.
-For

 ### <a name="BusinessUnderstanding"></a>Business Understanding
 The disaster response data is provided by [appen](https://appen.com "appen") and consists of two csv files.
-The 'messages.csv' file contains the id, the text translated into english and the original text for each message.
-The second 'categories.csv' file contains the corresponding categories to each message, represented by 0 (false) and 1 (true).
+The 'messages.csv' file contains the english text of the message and the second 'categories.csv' file contains the corresponding categories for each message, represented by 0 (false) and 1 (true).

 ### <a name="DataUnderstanding"></a>Data Understanding
 The data consists of two csv files 'messages.csv' and 'categories.csv'.